vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 )
 ```

-## Bellman Update and Q-function
+## Bellman Update
-If we can explore which actions gives us the highest rewards, and remember the best rewards,
+We can explore states and actions and remember the total path reward through that action.
-then every time we find out better path, we can use the Bellman equation above to update the state value.
+Every time we find a better path, we can use the Bellman equation above to update the state value.
-This was we iterate until we reach the best solution.
+This we iterate until we learn the best decision for every starting state.

-So we can apply the principle of optimality above to refine our decision-making,
+From above we can see that we can apply the principle of optimality above as an update rule to refine our decision-making,
 and this we do with Bellman Update in Value Iteration method.

-To do this we can brute-force exhaustively explore all actions at all states across paths.
+We brute-force exhaustively explore all actions at all states across all paths,
-We would always update corresponding value function values with the action that leads along the path that leads to the highest reward.
+and update corresponding value function values with the action that leads along the path that leads to the highest reward.

-Since we are brute-forcing the solution evaluating everything without a model of the environment, we can describe the value function as an array or python dictionary:
+Since we are brute-forcing the solution evaluating everything without any model of the environment,
+we can describe the value function as an array or python dictionary:

 ```
 # Bellman Equation